NerdyKyogre/Withers/readme.md

 - While you're in this tab, scroll down and enable the Message Content gateway intent - the bot depends on this to be able to read messages.

+- Optionally, you can add another line to the dotenv which will redirect DMs sent to the bot to your own support channel, given by its ID.
+In this case, your .env file will look something like this:
+    ```Sh
+    DISCORD_TOKEN = [INSERTYOURTOKENHERE]
+    DM_CHANNEL = [INSERTCHANNELID HERE]
+    ```

+- You can obtain the ID of a channel by right clicking in your channel list, then clicking "Copy Channel ID".
+Note that this feature is experimental at this time; it may have bugs, and updates may change its behaviour without warning.

 - Finally, run the bot
     ```Sh
     python ./withers.py